How to Find Your Average eCommerce Order Value in Google Analytics

 Average Order Value (AOV) is a metric that tells you the average value of an eCommerce transaction in your online store.
 In other words, it tells you, on average, how much revenue each order brings in.

-It’s calculated as follows:
+It’s calculated like this:

 Average Order Value = Product Revenue / Total Transactions

-Why is Calculating Average Order Value Important?
+Why is Calculating Average Order Value (AOV) Important?

 You can find the average order value of your WordPress store in the following places: